-You most likely have missed a few hidden gems in your very own backyard.
+You will most likely have missed a few hidden gems in your very own backyard.
 Who knows, you may even be inspired to put together a better travel guide of your own.

 If you have a car, ditch it… at least for a bit.

 Relive the sights, smells, sounds, and tastes through your own words.
-This can help you fully digest what you did, what you went through, and the complete mind-shift that probably occurred during your travels.
+This can help you fully digest what you did, what you went through, and the complete mind shift that probably occurred during your travels.

 This can also help you sort out what you really loved and/or hated about a place, your perspectives on the world, and your own relationship with your current location and situation.

-I found a renewed sense of excitement for my adopted hometown when I went out on a limb and applied for a food-tour guide position.
+I found a renewed sense of excitement for my hometown when I went out on a limb and applied for a food-tour guide position.

 I figured I'd never get the job – I'm terrified of public speaking, after all – but my love for travel, and the specific type of food the tour is based on (chocolate!) helped me break through that fear.

-I ended up loving this job.
+I ended up loving the job.
 I got to mingle with tourists from around the world, learn and share interesting facts about my city, and meet inspiring local chefs, chocolatiers, and entrepreneurs.
 Plus, I got lots of free chocolate.